-It must also be brought on record that many of our highly qualified professionals working abroad happen to be ones who benefitted from lucrative scholarships offered by our government agencies.
+It must also be mentioned that many of our highly qualified professionals working abroad happen to be ones who benefitted from lucrative scholarships offered by our government agencies.
 Before they availed of the scholarships, they were required to sign an undertaking to return to the country and serve for at least five years.
 Hardly anyone honored these undertakings.
-Since these scholarships are reserved only for the children, nephews and nieces of those who matter or their cronies, the recipients have been generally allowed to break their undertakings with impunity.
+Since these scholarships are invariably reserved for the children, nephews and nieces of those who matter or their cronies, the recipients were generally allowed to break their undertakings with impunity.

-One wonders if any of the NGOs that are sprouting in the country like wild mushrooms would spare some quality time to prepare a study of this debilitating phenomenon.
+One wonders if any of the NGO’s – that are sprouting in the country like wild mushrooms after rains – would spare some quality time to prepare a study of this debilitating phenomenon.
 It would, thereby, unravel a rotten and vicious cycle eating into the very vitals of the country.
 But would any NGO deign to go near the can of worms?
 But that, as they say, is another story.

 The much heralded New International Economic Order tacitly encourages practices that result in a net transfer of resources from the developing world to the developed economies of the First World.
 The pity is that even those Third World countries that have enjoyed the benefit of a windfall due to bountiful natural resources bestowed on them by nature have not only done precious little to reverse the trend, but have actually abetted the developed world in its inequitable policies and practices.
 In effect, most of the surplus cash – helped not inconsiderably by lavish spending habits – of these entities gravitates naturally into the coffers of the developed world.